top of page

 Diversity Survey

 Fungal Diversity Survey (FUNDIS) is the first nonprofit for North American fungal biodiversity and conservation.
-As Director, Gabriela envisions a world in which fungi are better understood, appreciated, and protected.
+As a board member, and previous Executive Director, Gabriela envisions a world in which fungi are better understood, appreciated, and protected.
 Sign up for our newsletter here.

 IMG_7764.jpg